CrlsMrls/ai-code-assistants-comparison/01-plugins/README.md

 Topics to focus on:

 - **Chat interface.** Add a short question like `how can I use the code assistant?`.
-Check the user experience.
-Clear the text box.
+Check the user experience, can you ask follow-up questions, clear the text box, vote on the answer, etc.
 - **Code completion.** Try to write a simple function and see if the code assistant can complete it.
 What is the performance?
 - **Code generation.** While writing in the same code file, what are the integrated options available?
 Left menu, shortcuts?
 - **Plugin configuration.** Can you configure the plugin to your needs?
 For example, what shortcuts are available?
 Can I easily disable it temporally?